annevk/html-cross-origin-objects/Location.md

 # Modifications to the `Location` object

+## Get rid of `[Unforgeable]`

+Rather than being non-configurable, we want `Location` objects to appear configurable, but not actually be configurable.
+The rationale is that `Location` objects can go from being same-origin to cross-origin at which point a number of properties disappear and the identities of those that remain change.
+However, we do not actually want properties that appear in IDL to be configurable in either the same-origin or cross-origin case.

+The way we do this is by introducing a new internal slot that contains a list of all the properties.
+Whenever [[DefineOwnProperty]\], [[Set]\], [[Delete]\], are used targeting any of those properties they return false.

 ## New internal slots

 A `Location` object has a [[crossOriginProperties]\] slot which is a List consisting of { [[property]\]: "href", [[get]\]: false, [[set]\]: true } and { [[property]\]: "replace" }.